Orleans County, Vermont: Geography

 According to the U.S. Census Bureau, the county has an area of 721 sqmi, of which 693 sqmi is land and 28 sqmi (3.9%) is water.
 It has the largest area of the three counties comprising the Northeast Kingdom.

 The county lies between the eastern and western ranges of the Green Mountains.

 The highest point in the county is Jay Peak in the town of Jay, at 3858 ft.
 The lowest is the surface of Lake Memphremagog at 682 ft.

-The county is mainly drained by four river systems: the Barton, the Black, the Clyde and the Missisquoi River.
+The county is mainly drained by four river systems: the Barton, the Black, the Clyde, and the Missisquoi River.
 The first three run north.
 The last meanders west through Canada and the U.S. An exception is found at the southern end of the county: Greensboro, Craftsbury, and southern Glover are largely drained south and west by the Lamoille River.
 The county is unique in eastern Vermont for mostly draining north as a part of the St. Lawrence River basin.
 All Vermont counties directly to the south (and east of the Green Mountains) drain into the Connecticut River, as does much of Essex county, to the east.

 The Barton River drains Crystal Lake, runs north through Barton, Brownington, Coventry and drains through Newport into Lake Memphremagog.
 The Barton River watershed also includes the towns of Derby, Irasburg, Westmore, and the water bodies of Lake Willoughby, Crystal Lake, and Shadow and Parker ponds.

 The Black River is about 30 mi in length.
 It rises in some ponds in Craftsbury, and passes through Albany, Irasburg, and Coventry.
 It reaches Lake Memphremagog at Salem.
 The watershed also includes Albany, Lake Eligo and the Hosmer Ponds.

 The Clyde River has four hydroelectric dams before reaching Lake Memphremagog.
-The watershed includes Brighton (Essex County), Charleston, Morgan (Essex County), Derby, Seymour Pond, Echo Lakes, and Island, Clyde and Pensioner ponds.
+The watershed includes Brighton (Essex County), Charleston, Morgan, Derby, Seymour Pond, Echo Lakes, and Island, Clyde and Pensioner ponds.

 Additionally, the Canadian rivers of Coaticook and Tomifobia watersheds include Derby, Holland, and Norton Pond, Holland Pond, and Great and Little Averill Ponds.

 The county contains more ponds than any other in the state.

 The county contains three state forests: Hazen's Notch, Jay, and Willoughby.